 The objectives of accounting, established by the Code of Ethics of Professional Accountants, follow the highest standards of professionalism and performance and meet the demands of public interest.
-In order to objectives, achieve these professional accountants must comply with the fundamental principles based on: independence, integrity, objectivity, professional competence and goodwill, confidentiality, behavior, professional compliance with the technical and professional norms (The National Code of Ethics for Professional Accountants, 2011).
+In order to achieve these objectives, professional accountants must comply with the fundamental principles based on: independence, integrity, objectivity, professional competence and goodwill, confidentiality, professional behavior, compliance with the technical and professional norms (The National Code of Ethics for Professional Accountants, 2011).